 Our first model is an affordable padlock with a basic fingerprint sensor in the middle.
 You can see exactly how this WGCC lock works: Put your thumb on the scanner, and it opens.
 However, the features for this aluminum lock go much deeper.
 You use the app to upload fingerprints, and you can program 15 different groups of fingerprints to allow for different access, which is nice for small businesses or areas that are accessed by family members.

 The lock is waterproof and charges via a Micro USB cable.
 One charge on standby can last for up to a month.
 If something goes wrong, you can unlock via the app, by scanning a QR code, or by inputting an emergency PIN on the lock itself.

-However, it’s worth noting that the waterproofing on this lock is mild.
+However, it’s worth noting that the waterproofing on theis mild.
 It’s not meant to survive outside in the pouring rain, for example.
 Use it accordingly.

 Igloohome Smart Padlock